vazome/vazome.tech/content/AWS/Compute/EC2.md

 Containing
 -   Permissions.
 -   Device ID of connected volumes.
--   Block Device Mapping to newly created snapshots of [[EBS]] volumes.
+-   Block Device Mapping to newly created snapshots of [[AWS EBS]] volumes.

 AMI Baking – creating an AMI form a configured instance (golden imaging) AMI cannot be edited – launch a new instance and update configuration